jessicarush/python-notes/README.md

 # python examples

 ## description
 In my path to learning Python, I'll be collecting my notes and example code here for reference and review purposes.
 Filenames reflect the topic as much as possible.
 The data directory contains resources for some of the examples.
 To date, my training is self-guided through the use of text books and online resources.

 ## credits
 Some examples and comments may come from the following:

 * 'Python Crash Course' - *Eric Matthes*
 * 'Introducing Python' - *Bill Lubanovic*
 * 'The Python 3 Standard Library by Example' - *Doug Hellmann*
 * 'Effective Python' - *Brett Slatkin*
+* 'The Flask Mega-Tutorial' - *Miguel Grinberg*
 * 'Complete Python Masterclass' - *Udemy course*
 * 'The Python Mega Course: Build 10 Real World Applications' - *Udemy course*
 * 'REST APIs with Flask and Python' - *Udemy course*